airbusgeo/geocube-ingester/docs/developer-guide/catalog.md

 ## Add a new Catalogue

-1. For a new constellation/satellite: in file `catalog/catalog.go`, adapt `DoTilesInventory` method in order to be able to interpret the new constellation (otherwise no update needed).
-2. In file `catalog/scenes.go`, add newProvider instantiation in `ScenesInventory()` method.
+1. In file `catalog/scenes.go`, add newProvider instantiation in `ScenesInventory()` method.
-3. For a new constellation/satellite: in file `catalog/entities/entities.go` add the constellation name and adapt `GetConstellation` method in order to manage the new constellation (otherwise no update needed).
+2. For a new constellation/satellite: in file `catalog/common/naming.go` add the constellation name and modify `GetConstellationFromString` method.
-4. Add configuration parameters (credentials, endpoint) in `cmd/catalog/main.go`.
+3. Add configuration parameters (credentials, endpoint) in `cmd/catalog/main.go` and  `cmd/workflow/main.go`.
-5. Implement new catalog in `interface/catalog` following the interface:
+4. Implement new catalog in `interface/catalog` following the interface:

 ```go
 type ScenesProvider interface {